• Students will explore engineering, architecture, physics, science, math, and technology in a fun atmosphere.

 Mom and/or dad can also use this as a 'break' for themselves, or can use this as family time and join in the fun.
 Want to quiz your child when they get done?
 Great!
 We will send home a review of the learning topics via printout or email after each class - basic concepts, key vocabulary, and more.

 5. But we already have a LEGO club!!!?!

 LEGO clubs are great, but we are different than most LEGO clubs.
 We spend each class or instructional session intentionally teaching and learning (our primary goal).
 Each session has a particular model or build that has specific teaching goals, vocabulary words and architecture or STEM principles that are being taught.
 Kids will have fun, just like a LEGO club, but they will also learn important concepts and principles that are a good foundation for a career in architecture, engineering, physics, or technology.
 We know that you are probably the proud owner of a good amount of LEGO at home - this is a great opportunity to help your kids get to the next level with their building and understanding of this powerful technology.

 6. How does Brick It Up work with homeschool families?

 You are welcome to participate in any of our already scheduled upcoming events, or we can set up an event just for you or your group.
 We have an entire curriculum designed by licensed elementary and college educators that you can draw from.
 With our flexibility, you don't have to wait until school gets out or until summer to run a camp, but can work with us to set a schedule to your group's liking.
 How about a week of mornings building characters from Minecraft out of our bricks with our Mining and Crafting camp?
-We can do that in the middle of September if you'd like!
-One time only field trips, Parents' Night Out events, parties, and more - there are so many possibilities.
+We can do that - and anytime you need.